JonahLeggett/ML_Algo_Options_Trading/README.md

 "
 ##### How this project relates to fintech and machine learning?

-We decided to use the power of Python, machine learning and neural network to build a sophisticated algorithmic trading bot.
+We are using the power of Python, machine learning and neural network to build a sophisticated algorithmic trading bot.
 Specifically, we would like to in depth explore stock options trading

 >“Option contracts are a financial derivative that represents the right, but not the obligation, to buy (call) or sell (put) a particular security before expiration date…..